emillvl/SQLi-finder/README.md

+## 🇬🇧 English Guide

+## 🔍 Google SQL Injection Dork Scanner
+A Python script that detects websites potentially vulnerable to SQL Injection using Google dorks.
+It opens a browser in minimized mode and uses undetected_chromedriver to bypass bot detection.

+## 🚀 Features
+Performs Google searches using dorks like inurl:php?=id.

+Filters URLs that end in a numeric parameter.

+Tests for SQL Injection by appending ' to URLs.

+Checks for known SQL error messages in page sources.

+Saves vulnerable sites to sqli_sites.txt.

+Tracks scan progress in progress.json to allow resuming after interruptions.

+Asks the user how many vulnerable sites to find.

+Optionally continues scanning after the target is reached.

+## 📦 Installation
+Install required dependencies:

+`pip install selenium undetected-chromedriver`
+Google Chrome must also be installed on your system.

+## ⚙️ Usage

+Run the script:

+`python scanner.py`
+The program will ask how many vulnerable sites you want.

+It will open a minimized browser window and begin scanning via Google.

+Discovered vulnerable URLs are added to sqli_sites.txt.

+You can close and reopen the program at any time — it will continue from where it left off.

+🇹🇷 Türkçe Kullanım

 # 🔍 Google SQL Injection Dork Scanner

 Bu Python scripti, Google üzerinden belirlenen dork ile SQL Injection açıklı siteleri tespit eder.